-- Avoid salmon filets that have breaks or cracks in the muscle, both within the muscle itself and along the white collagen sheaths.
+- Avoid salmon fillets that have breaks or cracks in the muscle, both within the muscle itself and along the white collagen sheaths.
 This indicates mishandling and degradation.

 - Avoid any packages that have pooling of water, another sure sign of degradation.

-- Look for filets that are bright and saturated in color.
+- Look for fillets that are bright and saturated in color.

-- Salmon filets should have a bright contrast between the muscle and the fat.
+- Salmon fillets should have a bright contrast between the muscle and the fat.

-- Choose filets that are glossy and firm to the touch.
+- Choose fillets that are glossy and firm to the touch.

-- Avoid filets that are chalky, dry, sticky and soft to the touch.
+- Avoid fillets that are chalky, dry, sticky and soft to the touch.

-- Salmon filets should smell fresh and clean, and slightly briny or like the ocean.
+- Salmon fillets should smell fresh and clean, and slightly briny or like the ocean.
 Fresh fish should never smell “fishy.”

 You can also make your own balsamic glaze using balsamic vinegar and some kind of sweetener like honey, maple syrup, coconut sugar, brown sugar, or regular cane sugar.
 Check out this recipe from Add a Pinch.

 You most certainly can!
 Simply place the generously glazed salmon and asparagus in a foil packaging on the grill.